 - December 1 - Penn College begins accepting applications.

 - Early March - Penn College begins awarding scholarships.

 - October 1 - Deadline for spring semester scholarship awards.

 Most Penn College scholarships require that you be enrolled as a full-time student, though a few allow for part-time status.

 If you receive a Penn College scholarship, and that scholarship is renewable, you will be the first student considered for that scholarship the following year, as long as you submit your scholarship application each year and continue to meet that scholarship's criteria, which typically includes a requirement that you maintain a minimum 2.5 GPA.

 Many regional and national scholarships, in addition to the external scholarships listed by Penn College, are available.
 You can conduct your own search for scholarships through a number of search engines.
-Penn College recommends these scholarship search engines:
+Penn College suggests you start with these scholarship search engines:

 - Read privacy policies for external scholarships carefully before providing your address, e-mail, or other personal information.

 - Do not pay to use a scholarship search organization; in most cases, these offers are not worth the money.

 - Offers to consider you for a scholarship in exchange for an application fee – by e-mail, letter, or phone – are likely scams.
 If you are unsure, contact the Financial Aid Office to have it verified.